For low value procurement exercises, which are also low risk, the buyer may elect to run a quotation or a tender.

 For Stage 2 Award, you will be given a minimum of 30 days to respond to the tender.
 This timescale can be reduced if a Prior Information Notice was issued or where bids will be accepted electronically.

-The procurement officer will detail all of the tender timelines in the tender documents.
+The buyer will detail all of the tender timelines in the tender documents.
 You should ensure you read and understand these.

 If there is a justifiable reason to change the tender closing date, the new date will be notified to all bidders.
 If you have already submitted a tender then you should be given the opportunity to withdraw your original bid and submit a revised one.